fullendmaestro/StackUp-Feb-2025-Challenge/README.md

 - **Adaptive Learning**: Questions are dynamically adjusted based on student performance
 - **Topic-Based Practice**: Students can select specific math topics to practice on
 - **Progress Tracking**: Track scores and performance for a particular quiz
+- **Public Quizzes**: Update your quiz visibily to public to share them with others

 ## Tech Stack